First impressions count. Your Zoom background is part of the first interactions your colleagues or clients might have with you.

 After fine-tuning your design, the next steps involve exporting your work from Linearity Curve and uploading it to Zoom.

-For Zoom backgrounds, a .jpeg format is ideal.
+For Zoom backgrounds, the JPEG format is ideal.
 The .jpeg image format balances quality and file size well, ensuring your background looks sharp without unnecessarily burdening your computer's resources during video calls.

 Navigate to the Export option on the far right in the Action bar at the top of your Linearity Curve interface.
 Click on it to open the export settings.
 Here, select .jpeg as your format.